JonParrish/Javascript-Snake-/README.md

-# Python-Snake-
+# Javascript-Snake-
-The classic game "Snake" written in Python as a test,
+The classic game "Snake" written in Javascript as a test,